 The Tarrant County College Police Department operates 24 hours a day, 365 days a year.
-Its authorized strength is 125 total personnel: 84 commissioned full-time police officers to include two detectives, six commissioned part-time police officers, 13 communications officers, 14 unarmed security guards, 14 armed contract security guards, and six administrative assistants.
+Its authorized strength is 125 total personnel: 85 commissioned full-time police officers to include 2 detectives, 13 communications officers, 12 unarmed security guards, 14 armed contract security guards, and 6 administrative assistants.
 Unlike many other college and university police departments, Tarrant County College Police Department employs a full-time police training coordinator, a police systems administrator and a police compliance program specialist.
 The Tarrant County College Police Department is dedicated to keeping the College community safe and secure and informed about criminal activity occurring on campus.
-Special notices are distributed throughout the TCC District and its campuses of any reports of crime considered a threat to students and/or employees.
+Special notices are distributed throughout the TCC District and its campuses of any reports of crime considered a threat to students and/oremployees.

-Jurisdiction of Campus Police/Law Enforcement Authority and Agreements
+Jurisdiction of Campus Police/ Law Enforcement Authority and Agreements

 The Tarrant County College Police Department is staffed with certified Texas peace officers.
 These officers are defined as peace officers under Article 2.12 of the Texas Code of Criminal Procedure and they are fully empowered by the state.
 As peace officers, the Department's police officers have the same authority to detain and arrest as municipal police officers.
-Tarrant County College Police Department officers are armed and have the authority to use force up to and including deadly force.
+Tarant County College Police Department officers are armed and have the authority to use force up to and including deadly force.
 The campus police enforce rules, policies and state law.
 The jurisdiction of a peace officer commissioned under this section includes all counties in which property is owned, leased, rented or otherwise under the control of the institution of higher education or public technical institute that employs the peace officer.
 Tarrant County College Police Department's primary patrol jurisdictions are designated by campus locations and the immediate property of the specific campus.
 Tarrant County College consists of seven separate and distinct campus properties that have police and security officers on site.
 The Police Department also responds to non-campus locations on an as needed basis.
 Any law enforcement matters occurring in our primary patrol jurisdiction including traffic accident investigations are handled by the Tarrant County College Police Department.
 Municipal police departments support and back up the campus police.

 Tarrant County College Police Department employs unarmed security guards at the following campuses: Northeast Campus, Northwest Campus, Southeast Campus, and Trinity River Campus.
-These security guards who protect campus personnel, students, property, and resources against fire, theft, vandalism and illegal entry have no power to detain persons or arrest persons.
+These security guards who protect campus personnel, students, property, and resources against fire, theft, vandalism, and illegal entry have no authority to detain persons or arrest persons.
+The security guards have the authority to enforce college polices.
 The jurisdiction of security guards employed by the College District is limited to the campus specific location only.

 Tarrant County College Police Department has armed contracted security guards at the following campuses: Tarrant County College Opportunity Center and Erma C. Johnson Hadley Northwest Center of Excellence for Aviation, Transportation and Logistics.
+These contracted security guards have the authority to enforce college policies.
 These contracted armed security guards do have the power to detain persons, but do not have the power to arrest persons.
 The armed security guards have the authority to use force up to and including deadly force.
 The jurisdiction of these contracted armed security guards is limited to the campus specific location only.